tidymodels/recipes/tests/testthat/_snaps/basics.md

       recipe(mpg ~ .)
     Condition
       Error in `recipe()`:
-      !
-Argument `data` is missing, with no default.
+      ! `data` is missing with no default.